 Spend your late summer days around the bay exploring the coastal waters of St. John’s with these top six experiences you can have at sea.

-Please be sure to call ahead for reservations and any restrictions or guidelines to be aware of during COVID-19.
+Please be sure to call ahead for reservations where available.

 An Ocean Safari

 The Zodiac Boat Tours with Ocean Quest are a Newfoundland adventure experience unlike any other.
 Imagine exploring an ancient Jurassic Park-like coastline riddled with sea cliffs, caves, and cascading waterfalls.
 Land on secluded beaches, drift close to whales, and circle icebergs with ease.
 All this and wide open seas leave the city feeling miles away.

 The Secluded Island Cookout experience with Saltwater Society has the Newfoundland food experience mastered.
 Check out the sights of Bell Island’s beautiful coastline and take in the nearby wildlife en route to an island landing where you will tuck into a rocky beach in Conception Bay.
 Warm up, relax and have a few bevies or explore the area while we cook a meal on a beachside fire.
 Four different options are available to you.
 Check them out below!

 With their experienced captains, Quidi Vidi Charters will offer you a taste of Newfoundland fishing tradition onboard their fishing vessels.
 Tour along the craggy cliffs and into the vast Atlantic Ocean where you will learn how to catch a cod or two.
 After a tour past historic landmarks, return to the wharf and enjoy one of the freshest fish and chips you will eat while on the island.